dennis-sabu/Meditrack/README.md

 # MediTrack — Hackathon Project
+Live deployment link for User: https://imedtrack.in Deployment link for Hospital Admin/ Doctor: https://admin.imedtrack.in

 A secure health-management and personalized medicine tracking platform built during a hackathon.
 It helps users, doctors, and administrators manage prescriptions, medication schedules, and patient history.